Peruvian Law Expert

 Professional boundaries

-Confidentiality & secure handling
+Confidentiality and secure handling

 Case materials are handled confidentially.
 Please avoid sending highly sensitive personal data until engagement terms are confirmed and a secure exchange method is established.